freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1457.1

-Add three single line comments to the return menu; `get customer info`, `if not found`, and `send to main menu`, in that order.
+Add three single line comments to the return menu function; `get customer info`, `if not found`, and `send to main menu`, in that order.

 #### HINTS